Solar Photovoltaic Installer

 High school preferred, plus moderate length, on-the-job training

-There are multiple paths to becoming a solar photovoltaic (PV) installer, often called a PV installer.
-Most workers need a high school diploma and receive on-the-job training lasting up to 1 year.
-Other candidates take courses at a technical school or community college.
+There are multiple paths to becoming a solar photovoltaic (PV) installer, or PV installer.
+These workers typically need a high school diploma, but some take courses at a technical school or community college; they also receive on-the-job training lasting up to 1 year.
 Some PV installers learn to install panels as part of an apprenticeship.
-Some states require a license for PV installers.

 Extra Requirements

-Certification is not a requirement but can demonstrate a PV installer's competency in solar panel installation.
+Although not required for employment, certification demonstrates competency in solar panel installation.
 The Electronics Technicians Association, International (ETA) and the North American Board of Certified Energy Practitioners offer certification for PV installers.
+Some states require that for projects to qualify for solar-related subsidies, all PV installers working on the projects must have certification.

 For additional information, visit these websites: